solus-project/budgie-site-styling/README.md

 To get started on LESS development, run `make setup` on your Solus system.
 If you're not on Solus, you'll need to:

-1. Install nodejs, ruby and ruby-devel (or whatever the equivelant is on your operating system), and woff-tools.
-2. Globally npm install: less less-plugin-clean-css less-plugin-glob
+1. Install nodejs and globally npm install: less less-plugin-clean-css less-plugin-glob
-3. Gem install fontcustom
-4. Run `make sync`
+2. Run `make sync`

 ### Compile